Assistive Technology for Autism, Reading and Math Disabilities

 "Technology has the power to transform disabilities into possibilities, unlocking the potential within each individual to thrive and contribute to the world."

-"Assistive technology is not about changing who the student is; it's about empowering them to showcase their abilities without barriers."
+"Assistive technology is not about changing who the student is.
+It's about empowering them to showcase their abilities without barriers."

 Autism